 I started with this garland that I purchased at a craft market years ago:

 I loved it at the time, but it never looked right no matter where I hung it.
-You can find similar ones at Michaels.
+You can find one similar HERE or at Michaels.

 So I gathered a few more things…

-- 1. Scallop shells from TJ Maxx (left over from my shell wreath)
+- Scallop shells (left over from my shell wreath)

 - White flat primer (I didn’t use the white spray paint behind it.)